Agenda

 Yifaat Baron Yifaat Baron

-Senior researcher, Department Sustainable Products & Material Flows, Öko-Institut Consult GmbH
+Senior Researcher, Department Sustainable Products & Material Flows, Öko-Institut Consult GmbH

 7. Q&A session